 How to Season a Wok and Maintain One at Home

-Today I’m FINALLY showing you & sharing my tips and trick of how to season a wok and maintain one at home.
+Today I’m FINALLY showing you & sharing my tips and trick on how to season a wok and maintain one at home.
 Yes, I will be sharing what wok I’m using and where you can buy it too.
-I’ve been using this wok about 1 year now, and I think I will be settling down with this wok for the next few years if not longer.
-I’m super happy with the quality of the wok, I can tell it will last a lifetime!
-Honestly, this wok is a bit pricey but after using it for a year, I think it’s worth it.
+I’ve been using this wok about 1 year now, and I think I will be settling down with this wok for the next few years, if not longer.
+I’m super happy with the quality of the wok.
+I can tell it will last a lifetime!
+Honestly, this wok is a bit pricey, but I think it’s worth it after using it for a year.
 It’s more expensive than others out there because of how it’s made and how they handle the carbon steel.
 It’s really high quality.

 This wok is a bit heavier than other woks I’ve been using and honestly that’s only downfall of this wok for me.
-It’s heavy because of the material they use, so I won’t complain about it.
-I can still hold and shake the wok no problem, I’m just so used to using super light woks before.
+It’s heavy because of the material they use so that I won’t complain about it.
+I can still hold and shake the wok no problem.
+I’m just so used to using super light woks before.
 The left one is large size, 34cm (4.2lb) and the right one is small size, 32cm (3.4lb).

 Are we ready to learn how to season & maintain a wok?
 Let’s get started!

-Heat the wok about 15 minutes over high heat, the wok will change its color to blue black.
-Again, gas stove is really the best, if you have an electric stove, please buy already seasoned & flat bottom wok!
+Heat the wok for about 15 minutes over high heat.
+The wok will change its color to blue-black.
+Again, a gas stove is really the best.
+If you have an electric stove, please buy already seasoned & flat bottom wok!

 You can also use a portable gas stove as shown.